 How Awareness of Text Neck Can Improve Social Interactions?

-Text neck is not just a physical ailment; it is a silent influencer that can shape how you engage with the world.
+Text neck is not just a physical ailment; it is a subtle saboteur of your presence, confidence, and emotional expression.

 References: